SPinti-Software/rfcs/0000-template.md

 # Title-cased Name of the Feature

 - Status: proposed ("proposed", "agreed", "active", "implemented" or "rejected")
-- Related to: (fill me with either "OS" or "CpcdosC+")
+- Related to: (fill me with either "Kernel" or "CpcdosC+")
 - Start Date: (fill me in with today's date, YYYY-MM-DD)
 - Supersedes: (fill me in with a link to RFC this supersedes - if applicable)
 - Superseded by: (fill me in with a link to RFC this is superseded by - if applicable)